Designed Exclusively for APT guests

 These once-in-a-lifetime moments allow you to experience an unforgettable world of exclusive moments, incredible cultures and charming surprises

-Arrive in Broome and be transferred to your hotel.
+Arrive in Broome where we’ll transfer you to your hotel.
 Enjoy your day at leisure to explore this fascinating place.
-Head to the Sunset Bar and Grill at your resort to see one of Australia’s best sunsets over Cable Beach.
 This evening, enjoy a Welcome Dinner before your fascinating journey commences.

-Stay: Broome, Cable Beach Club Resort and SpaDaily :
+Stay: Cable Beach Club Resort and Spa, BroomeDaily :

-Stay: Two Nights, EXCLUSIVE!
-Bell Gorge Wilderness LodgeDaily :
+Stay: Two Nights, APT’s exclusive Bell Gorge Wilderness LodgeDaily :

 Back on the Gibb River Road, travel to Bell Gorge, where stunning cliffs surround a series of tiered waterholes.
 Sitting approximately 300 metres above sea level, Bell Gorge is an idyllic natural spot for swimming and photography.
 Here you can also enjoy a spot of birdwatching.
 If you are feeling particularly energetic, you can hike to the lower pool of the gorge and take a relaxing dip below the cascading waterfall.Daily :